PROS & CONS OF A SAUNA TENT

 BREATHING COMFORT

-You enjoy much better breathing comfort when using a sauna tent – because your head is positioned outside the sauna.
+You will enjoy much better breathing comfort when using a sauna tent – because your head is positioned outside the sauna.

 When you sit inside a sauna tent your head and neck remain outside thanks to a portal on the top of the sauna.
 This means you avoid breathing the oppressively hot air from inside and you enjoy a much more comfortable experience.